ankit01-oss/signoz.io/docs/tutorial/opentelemetry-binary-usage.md

 ## Dockerized Application Instrumentation

-For dockerized applications, we can use the same otel binary agent running in the same VM.
+For dockerized applications, we can use the same otel binary agent running in the same VM

 1. Use `extra_hosts` in `docker-compose.yaml` to add `otel-binary` agent as a host: